-In part one of this three-part series, I discussed the advantages of managing your team from a systems perspective, whereby small actions, thoughtfully planned and executed can affect big improvements.
+In part one of this series, I discussed the advantages of managing your team from a systems perspective, whereby small actions, thoughtfully planned and executed can affect big improvements.
 Here, I tackle the leadership skills that can align and inspire the diverse members of your team.

 Teaching by leading, leading by context